Raimondas Ibenskas

 Steigler is a Doctoral Research Fellow at the Department of Public and International Law at the University of Oslo.
 She is affiliated with the ENROL project, an interdisciplinary collaboration between the Department of Public and International Law and the ARENA Centre for European Studies, funded by the Research Council of Norway.
 Her project focuses on the European Union’s approach towards the rule of law.

-Irina received her Ph.D. in Russian Studies from the University of Pittsburgh, USA.
+Her scholarship combines insights from the humanities and social sciences.
+Anisimova received her Ph.D. in Russian Studies from the University of Pittsburgh, USA.
 Before moving to Bergen, she worked at Miami University in Ohio and Florida State University.
-Until recently, Irina was a postdoctoral fellow at the University of Bergen.
-She is a co-organizer and a co-leader of the Research Group for Contemporary Russia.